randyrossi/vicii-kawari/README.md

-<b><p align=center> STATUS May 2022: I have redesigned the PCB using the Efinix Trion line of FPGAs.
-An order for 50 'Mini' boards has been placed and I am waiting for delivery.
-Once delivered, I will notify the email list of their availability.
-There will be a few 'Large' boards available at that time as well.
-If devices sell well, I will take pre-orders for another batch of up to 100 'Large' and 'Mini' models.</p></b>
+<b><p align=center> STATUS June 13, 2022: 50 'Mini' boards have arrived and are being programmed/tested.
+I also have 8 'Large' boards built.
+They will go up for sale on eBay soon following an email/video update..</p></b>

 # VIC-II Kawari